thewildpendulum/reducing-redux/ReducingRedux.md

 ---

-# When should I use Redux?
+# Should I use Redux?
 ^ Sound good?
 Now, you are probably holding up your not dominant hand.
 In celebration for the bright future ahead of us, everybody do your best to high five the person next to you

 ^Have you ever asked yourself "why does redux exist?"
 Maybe you'd say "oh, it makes state management easier.
 Or because it works well with react.
 Or it's a more "functional" way to do JS.
 WRONG.